Is kidney transplantation better than dialysis?

 For instance, a husband donating to his wife will have a wife for longer, who will be then able to take care of his children for longer, to give love and care to the entire family for longer, to contribute to the family chores and finances for longer; and not only longer but also better.

 Furthermore, their children will have a complete family for longer, and likely a happier family and less stressed family for longer.
 Her brothers will have a sister for longer, her parents will have a daughter for longer, her parents-in-law will have a daughter-in-law for longer and a happier son and grandchildren for longer, and so on.
-The society and the work-force also can have an active and functional member for longer.
+Society and the workforce also can have an active and functional member for longer.

 The same applies if the donor is the brother or the sister or the mother or the BFF of the recipient.